Expert on scaling, marketing great ideas, building extraordinary culture and making the most of boards while supporting founders and CEOs.

-In 2019, Suzanne founded Mayacamas Partners, a unique consultancy that propels clients to achieve audacious goals in strategy, communication, impact and diversity.
-Mayacamas works with a select group of diverse clients from grass-roots organizations to multi-billion dollar public companies to unlock innovation, inspiration, and impact.
-This work includes helping CEOs and management teams identify which ESG (Environmental, Social, and Governance) principles crucial to their organization.
+In 2019, Suzanne founded Mayacamas Partners, a unique consultancy which propels clients to achieve audacious goals.
+Mayacamas works with a select group of diverse clients from grass-roots organizations to multi-billion dollar public companies to unlock innovation, inspiration and impact.

 Director, Impact Initiatives